theme-tools/sass-tools/readme.md

 ## Examples

 See the `examples/` directory for the Sass and HTML used to demo the different tools.
 You'll need to build the tools to see them in a browser though (see below; it's easy).

+In browser examples and SassDocs are available by cloning this repo and running:

+	npm install
+	npm start

+You **do not** need to clone the repo to use the tools, just to see examples and docs.

 ## More Info